 The thermal sensor is the most vital component of a thermal monocular.
 It is this sensor that detects the degree of heat emitted by various objects being viewed through the monocular.

-The sensor then maps and displays the heat signature of these objects in varying degrees depending on the amount of heat emitted by them.
+The sensor then maps and displays the heat signature of these objects in varying degrees depending on the amount of heat emitted.

 The great thing about thermal monocular models is that they come with both day and night vision modes.
 Thermal imaging relies on mapping the heat signature of a human or an animal in order to detect them.